ramison213/popup/README.md

-code for popup using Java Script
+Code for all popups in a website using Java Script